ggb/elm-sentiment/README.md

 # elm-sentiment

 elm-sentiment is an Elm module that uses the [AFINN-111](http://www2.imm.dtu.dk/pubdb/views/publication_details.php?id=6010) wordlist to perform [sentiment analysis](http://en.wikipedia.org/wiki/Sentiment_analysis) on arbitrary blocks of input text.
+Other wordlists are easy to integrate.

 It is inspired by the the [Sentiment](https://github.com/thisandagain/sentiment)-module for Node.js.